VisionKit

 gl.useProgram(currentProgram)

-// to initialize VAO
+// Initial VAO

 const ext = gl.getExtension('OES_vertex_array_object')